cpen333/cpen333.github.io/_labs/multithread.md

 ### Measuring computation time

-To measure computation time, we will use more modern features of C\+\+, specifically the `chrono` library.
-The `chrono` library contains a set of classes and functions for measuring times in different units, and computing durations.
-The classes are heavily templated, which can make it a little confusing to use for beginners, but for the most part you can just copy and paste a select few common lines of code.
+To measure computation time, we will use more modern features of C\+\+, specifically the `<chrono>` library.
+The `<chrono>` library contains a set of classes and functions for measuring times in different units, and for computing and converting durations.
+The classes are heavily templated, which can make it a little confusing to use for beginners, but for the most part you can just copy and paste a select few lines of code.

 To get the current time at the highest possible clock resolution, use
 ```cpp
 auto time = std::chrono::high_resolution_clock::now();
 ```
-There are three possible clocks which you could choose from, `steady_clock`, `system_clock`, and `high_resolution_clock`.
+There are three possible clocks which you could choose from: `steady_clock`, `system_clock`, and `high_resolution_clock`.
 We are using the high resolution one in the hope of measuring our computation time with the most accuracy (though technically we are dealing with precision, not accuracy).
 We use the `auto` keyword mainly for convenience.
 The actual type of the returned value is `std::chrono::time_point<std::chrono::high_resolution_clock>`, which is a mouthful.
 The `auto` keyword auto-detects this type so we don't have to know, care, or write it out.

 The difference between two time points creates a `std::chrono::duration<Rep,Period>`, where `Rep` and `Period` are more templated types.
 When taking the difference between two high resolution clock timepoints, this expands to `std::chrono::duration<long long int, std::ratio<1, 1000000000>>`.
 But again, we shouldn't really care since we will be using the `auto` keyword:
 ```cpp